 Collette and others from St. Mary’s also played at clubs around San Francisco, especially in Oakland and at Redwood City, south of San Francisco, while in the Navy.
 “When you’re in uniform, you’re not supposed to be working outside,” he writes, “so we would get in civilian clothes–it was such a good job.”

-According to Marshal Royal, St. Mary’s, located about 26 miles from San Francisco, in Moraga, was also different from the UNC campus in that bandsmen were given quarters on campus and also fed there, eating the same high quality food as the cadets.
-But Collette recalls that he was told that he had to find his own housing.
-Regardless, Marshal Royal and many others, already professional musicians and with families of their own, lived off campus.
-Marshal Royal had an apartment in San Francisco, with his wife and dog, Mike, and was pleased with his arrangements, especially the extra money he was allocated travel expenses, room and board, and books of food stamps supplied by the Navy, which also allowed the bandsmen to purchase gas on base for only a few pennies a gallon.
+According to Marshal Royal, St. Mary’s, located about 26 miles from San Francisco, in Moraga, was also different from the UNC campus in that bandsmen were fed there, eating the same high quality food as the cadets.
+Collette and Watkins recalled being told that they had to find their own housing; they, Marshal Royal and others, already professional musicians and with families of their own, lived off campus.
+Marshal Royal had an apartment in San Francisco, with his wife and dog, Mike, and was pleased with his arrangements, especially the extra money he was allocated for travel expenses, room and board, and books of food stamps supplied by the Navy, which also allowed the bandsmen to purchase gas on base for only a few pennies a gallon.